-You are considered an international student if you are not a U.S. citizen or dual citizen with the U.S., or a permanent resident of the U.S.
+Join our global community!
+You are considered an international student if you are not a U.S. citizen, if you are a dual citizen with the U.S., or if you are a permanent resident of the U.S.

 First-Year International Students

 Early Decision should be seriously considered if Syracuse University is your first choice.
 As an Early Decision candidate, you agree to enroll at Syracuse University if admitted to your preferred college at the University.
-You may apply to other colleges and universities with the understanding that you will withdraw these applications if you are admitted to Syracuse University.
+You may apply to other colleges and universities with the understanding that you will withdraw these applications if you are admitted to Syracuse University as the plan is binding.
 Completed applications must be submitted by November 15.

 International Transfer Students

-Transfer students need to apply by July 1, but are encouraged to apply as early as possible to receive full consideration for admission and housing.
+Transfer students need to apply by July 1 for fall entry, but are encouraged to apply as early as possible to receive full consideration for admission and housing.
 Enrollment in some colleges and programs may be limited.
 Transfer applications will be evaluated by the Admissions Committee as they are received and become complete.

-Students wishing to apply for admission for the spring (January) semester are encouraged to submit their applications early in the fall (mid to late October).
+Students wishing to apply for admission for the spring (January) semester are encouraged to submit their applications early in mid- to late October.